rollick/pok3r/README.md

 ## Good OSX Layer (Red)

 Below setup is reportedly good vir OSX users.
-I have have not tried it.
+I have not tried it.

 `FN + .` to switch to Layer  3